lee-lindley/plsql_utilities/README.md

 ## html_email_udt

 An Object type for constructing and sending an HTML email, optionally with attachments.

+The attachment *mime type* values can be looked up from the file name extension using the package *mime_type* that is optionally installed along with the object.
+If you choose not to install that package, it will default to **text/plain** for CLOB attachments and **application/octet-stream** for BLOBs.
+Honestly, modern email clients on MS Windows seem to pay attention almost exclusively to the file extension, so I do not think you will suffer any harm by sticking with these two defaults.
+Nevertheless, we provide a way to do it right, and that is the default behavior if you use *install.sql*.

 Although object attributes cannot be made private, you have no need for them.
-The interface is through the methods:
+The object interface is through the methods:

 ```sql
     CONSTRUCTOR FUNCTION html_email_udt(